tbnorth/pypanart/README.md

 Early stages (20170327) of a Python based journal article generator.

-Similar to by different from the [R-markdown](http://rmarkdown.rstudio.com/) pipeline.
+Similar to but different from the [R-markdown](http://rmarkdown.rstudio.com/) pipeline.
 Uses [pandoc](http://pandoc.org/), like R-markdown.
 In place of [knitr](https://yihui.name/knitr/) (the substance behind R-markdown ;-) it uses [DoIt](http://pydoit.org/) for task dependency management, and